ZhangHaley/IMAIL/README.md

 # Invariant Model-Based Imitation Learning using Variational Models (IMAIL)
 This is a supplemental experimental result to the accv2022 article.
 ## Complementary ablation experiments
+We ran additional ablations with 4 different test environments on the Walk walk task, and the results are similar to the results presented in the main paper.
 ![claw](/images/ablationn.png)
 ## D'Claw Experiments
 To run practical environments, we use the ROBEL platform, which provides Gym-compliant environments that can be run in both simulation and on real hardware.
 We train an IL agent to perform the D'Claw task from a third-person perspective.
 The goal of the task is to successfully turn a wheel on the floor using a robotic arm.